Design Operation Framework at Smule

 The component system now has 12 categories that includes all the design elements from badges to navigations.

-So far we have been producing components for the North Star Design, sharing the definitions and specs on our website, and working with engineer teams on implementation.
+We have been producing components for the North Star Design, sharing the definitions and specs on our website, and working with engineer teams on implementation.

 The pipelines are the most valuable when they are built by design and engineer together.

-The vision here is that with the new pipelines, the product design team can maintain the majority of the live UI without having to go through the client release cycles (not to say the tech debts), therefore achieving much higher speed for iterations and tests.
+The vision here is that with the new pipelines, the product design team can maintain the majority of the live UI without having to go through the client release cycles (not to say the tech debts), therefore achieving much higher efficiency for iterations and tests.